JustinLove/no_gw_video/README.md

 # No GW Video

-Prevent the GW into video from playing.
+Prevent the GW intro video from playing.

 Always, without exception.
 If you want to see it again, disable the mod.